chains-lab/sso-svc/docs/web/docs/AccountDataAttributes.md

 ### NewAccountDataAttributes

-`func NewAccountDataAttributes(email string, role string, createdAt time.Time, updatedAt time.Time, ) *AccountDataAttributes`
+`func NewAccountDataAttributes(email string, role string, subscription string, createdAt time.Time, updatedAt time.Time, ) *AccountDataAttributes`

 NewAccountDataAttributes instantiates a new AccountDataAttributes object This constructor will assign default values to properties that have it defined,